Towards Unsupervised Training of Matching-based Graph Edit Distance Solver via Preference-aware GAN: Introduction

 In this paper, we propose GEDRanker, a novel GAN-based framework that enables the unsupervised training of a matching-based GED solver without relying on ground-truth node matching matrices.
 Unlike existing unsupervised training techniques commonly used in other problems, such as REINFORCE \cite{williams1992simple}, GEDRanker provides a more effective and interpretable learning objective (\textit{i.e.,} loss function) that enables GED solver to directly optimize a GED-related score.
 Specifically, we design an efficient unsupervised training strategy that incorporates a preference-aware discriminator.
 Rather than directly estimating the resulting edit path length of the node matching matrix, our preference-aware discriminator evaluates the preference over different node matching matrices, thereby providing richer feedback to guide the matching-based GED solver toward exploring high-quality solutions.

-\textbf{Contributions.} To the best of our knowledge, GEDRanker is the first unsupervised learning framework for GED computation, providing a scalable and label-free alternative to supervised methods.
+\textbf{Contributions.} To the best of our knowledge, GEDRanker is the first framework that enables unsupervised training of supervised neural methods for GED computation, offering a scalable and label-free alternative to supervised approaches.
 Experimental results on benchmark datasets show that the current state-of-the-art supervised matching-based GED solver, when trained under our unsupervised framework, achieves near-optimal solution quality comparable to supervised training with the same number of epochs, and outperforms all other supervised learning methods and traditional GED solvers.